jin0s/Crossing-Words/README.md

 * As a developer I want units test so that I can do regression testing later - Jorge
 * As a developer I want easy form of communication and data sharing so I can collaborate with my team - Tony
 * As a developer I want a clean UI so that my players can play the crossword puzzle game with easy of use. - Tony
-* As a player I want to have a challenging and new crossword crossword puzzle so that I never get the same puzzle too often -Jin
+* As a player I want to have a challenging and new crossword puzzle so that I never get the same puzzle too often -Jin
 * As a player I want a list of hints so that I can guess the correct word - Jorge
 * As a player I want the puzzle to load within 5 seconds - Tony
 * As a player I want to be able to access the crossword anywhere so that I can play - Jin
 * As a player I want to be able to enter my answer to a crossword puzzle so that I can play the game. - Jorge
 * As a player I want to have pointed out my mistakes so that I know which words I have gotten wrong - Jorge
 * As a player I want a percentage of right answers so that I can show my friends and compare scores - Jorge
-* As a player I want to see the correct and completed board after submitting so that I can learn new words - Jin
+* As a player I want to see the completed board/correct solutions after submitting so that I can learn new words - Jin
 * As a player I want to save my progress so that I can continue playing later - Jin
-* As a player I want to undo my wrong answer so that I can try to enter the right asnwer. - Tony
+* As a player I want to undo my wrong answer so that I can try to enter the right answers. - Tony
 * As a player I want to be able to rate the crossword puzzle level to show my enjoyment. - Tony